Dissipative engineering of Gaussian entangled states in harmonic lattices with a single-site squeezed reservoir

 \begin{bibunit}

 The harnessing of quantum many-body dynamics by engineered dissipation is interesting for applications in quantum technology~\cite{kraus2008,diehl2008,verstraete2009}.
-In these approaches the environment of many interacting quantum systems is designed in such a way that the interplay between controlled dissipation and interactions results in specific controlled system dynamics and in the robust preparation of non-trivial quantum global stationary states.
-Interestingly, it has been also shown that under certain conditions it is possible to engineer a single localized reservoir to have control over the global properties of the system~\cite{barontini2013,tonielli2019a,zippilli2013}.
+In these approaches the environment of many interacting quantum systems is designed in such a way that the interplay between controlled dissipation and interactions results in specific controlled system dynamics~\cite{verstraete2009,kastoryano2013,zanardi2014,gong2017}, in the simulation of complex quantum system~\cite{weimer2010,barreiro2011,stannigel2014}, and in the robust preparation of non-trivial quantum global stationary states~\cite{kraus2008,diehl2008,diehl2011,cho2011a,morigi2015a,reiter2016}, including Gaussian states~\cite{koga2012}.
+In general, the practical realization of these dynamics is hampered by the need to engineer the environment of all the many elements which constitute the system.
+However, it has been also shown that under certain conditions it is possible to engineer a single localized reservoir to have control over the global properties of the system~\cite{barontini2013,tonielli2019a,zippilli2013}.